-^{} Guidance can be obtained from Head of Department, or Head of Health & Safety.

-Please report any issues, accidents, near-misses (incident not causing injury at the time but has the potential to do so) to the Head of Dept, Deputy Head and Head of H&S.
+\ Guidance can be obtained from Head of Department, or Health & Safety Manager. \ Please report any issues, accidents, near-misses (incident not causing injury at the time but has the potential to do so) and dangerous occurrences to the Head of Dept, Deputy Head and H&S Manager.